grafana/worldmap-panel/README.md

 Supported Databases:

 - ElasticSearch
+- Prometheus

+### Query Configuration for Geohashes in ElasticSearch

 The [Geo-point](https://www.elastic.co/guide/en/elasticsearch/reference/2.3/geo-point.html) data type with geohash indexing in Elasticsearch can also be used as a datasource for the worldmap panel.
 Grafana has a new bucket aggregate for Elasticsearch queries - Geo Hash Grid that allows grouping of coordinates.
 The Geo Hash Grid has a precision option where 1 is the highest level and 7 is the lowest.